 Ibid., 11.

 Ibid., 14.

-Posted by Jonas E. Alexis on April 17, 2017, With 4015 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on April 17, 2017, With 4140 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.